wphooper/pet_salon/docs/_sources/index.rst.txt

 Welcome to pet_salon's documentation!
 =====================================

 This documentation is still very much a work in progress.
+If you have suggestions about how to improve the documentation, please write to `whooper@ccny.cuny.edu <mailto:whooper@ccny.cuny.edu>`_.

 .. toctree::
    :maxdepth: 4